Contending Forces: Feminism

+Racism

+Throughout the novel, examples of racism serve as poignant reminders of the widespread injustice and discrimination that African Americans faced in the late 19th century.
+Racism affects the main character, Sappho Clark, in many ways that shape her experiences and challenge her identity.
+Sappho's journey highlights the systematic racism embedded in society, from her abduction and rape by her white uncle and forced labor to the job discrimination and social isolation she faces.
+Furthermore, Hopkins' intention to "remove the stigma, the mark of shame, from the collective flesh of her race" challenges the legacy of racial stigma while also empowering African Americans by rejecting dominant narratives of shame and inferiority.
+She explores how past traumas continue to shape the person's identity in the post-Reconstruction era.
+Hortense Spillers observes that many critics fail to identify that the female slave "is not only the target of rape," but also "the topic of specifically externalized acts of torture" executed by other males.
+From the beginning, readers are introduced to Grace Montfort, a woman who is allegedly of African American ancestry and ultimately faces tragedy.
+In a short amount of time, she is taken down and faces violence from a white man.
+Sappho and Grace's stories highlight how racism and gender inequality are intertwined, and how African American women are more likely to both sexual assaults and acts of violence motivated by race.

 Modern reception

 Contending Forces garnered mixed reviews from modern readers, especially in regard to the issues with gender embedded within the novel.
 Though Sappho Clark is widely regarded as a feminist character, the debate surrounding her position as a victim has led some to question the feminist nature of the text.
-Poet Gwendolyn Brooks wrote that Hopkins' novels featured "a brain-washed slave [who] reveres the modes and idolatries of the master".
+Poet Gwendolyn Brooks wrote that Hopkins' novels revealed the author to be "a brain-washed slave [who] reveres the modes and idolatries of the master", a position which has generated much debate.

 While there are conflicting interpretations of the treatment of women in the text, contemporary critics often praise Hopkins' ability to "raise the stigma" of her race.
 For example, Houston Baker writes that the novel "insists on the rights of Black Americans to be fully integrated subjects, politically and economically", establishing a complex discussion on the rights and abilities of African Americans, particularly African American women, in post-Civil War society.

 The novel has also been regarded as a representation of the necessary political reaction to the treatment of African Americans.
 Thomas Cassidy calls the novel a polemic, arguing that "it has been constructed to convince its readers that the widespread lynching and raping of black people around the turn of the century constituted political terrorism which had to be combated by political means".